Upgrade Your Podcast Audio

-- Binaural 3D audio can be experienced on any pair of headphones, meaning you can upload your binaural podcast straight to the web and have any one hear it in 3D.
+- Binaural 3D audio can be experienced on any 2 channel system (like a pair of speakers), meaning you can upload your binaural podcast straight to the web and have any one hear it in 3D.

 - Hooke Verse is synced to Dropbox and Google drive on your phone, allowing you to capture hours of content in the field and not worry about storage.

 - Hooke Verse can record binaural 3D audio to your field recorders and cameras too with its included recording wire, making it compatible on all of your podcast recorders.

 What do you record with?

 Binaural Podcasting Will Change Podcasts Forever

 What Is Binaural 3D Audio?

 Mimicking the way our ears hear naturally, 3D or spatial audio allows people to hear sounds all around them in more accurate detail than stereo.
 3D audio creates a clear pinpoint to where sound is coming from in an acoustic space which enables better listening.
 We hear the world in 3D audio, we should be capturing it that way.